Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/pose-detection.md

 ## Related information

 - Dependencies
-  - Tizen 6.5 and Higher for Mobile
+  - Tizen 6.5 or higher for Mobile